When do eyelashes grow back?

-The hair grows to its maximum length and then falls out.
+The hair has 3 cycles, it will grow to its maximum length and then fall out.

 Every cycle is different.
 Every person’s growth is different.
-Sometimes the lashes shed on 1 eye first before the other eye.
+Sometimes the lashes can even shed on 1 eye before the other eye making the left and right side slightly different.
+As a Lash Artist, this is more noticeable to us as we are used to working with such fine detail

 It is impossible to say that lashes fall out in a particular season or all at the same time,